collab-uniba/mlops4aisystems/README.md

 ## Setup

-Before running the scripts contained in this repository, you first need to create a `config.ini` file in the project root directory and populate it with the following entries:
+Before running the scripts contained in this repository, you first need to create a `secrets.ini` file in the project root directory and populate it with the following entries:

 ```ini
 [GITHUB]